WiSleep: Inferring Sleep Duration at Scale Using Passive WiFi Sensing: System Overview

 \subsection{Analytics Platform}

-Our system extends descriptive analytics of users' predicted sleep data to provide insight into sleep patterns.
-Section \ref{sec:cases} demonstrates several ways our data can be represented and how our findings support prior research on sleep studies, particularly on college students.
+\transhealth{Results from our unsupervised learning model extend to produce descriptive analytics of sleep patterns among large user groups.
+Specifically, it profiles anonymized users as regular or irregular sleepers based on their estimated sleep time, wake time, and sleep duration.
+It generates aggregated reports of these profiles at three timescales; day, week, and month to provide insight into anonymized profiles with aberrant sleep duration.} Section \ref{sec:cases} demonstrates several ways our data can be represented and how our findings support prior research on sleep studies, particularly on college students.
 Further, in Section \ref{sec:discussion}, we discuss how our analytics feature can be operationalized to several end-users for public health and personal use while upholding ethical considerations.